All Episodes

 I think the economy will bounce back.

-A little concerned about the hot spots we're seeing around the country as everyone else is with Corona.
+A little concerned about the hotspots we're seeing around the country as everyone else is with Corona.

 Look, I think it's very simple.

-Well, it won't be back to February, where we have the lowest African American unemployment rate in history and the lowest Latino unemployment rate in history.
+If the president can get the economy moving, which I suspect he will, well, it won't be back to February where we had the lowest African-American unemployment rate in history and the lowest Latino unemployment rate in history.

-But if it's coming back up, and people believe we're on the way, that's part one.
+But if it's coming back up and people believe we're on the way, that's part one.

 Things that people can say, yeah, I want that.